 The 1823 instructions for the Louisiana purse provide detailed dimensions for a cup mold.
 They specify that this “turned boxwood mold … should be 7 centimeters in diameter ,” which was about the largest diameter boxwood that was then normally available to woodturners.
 It was obviously acceptable to the purse makers, as there were less restrictive alternatives.
 (The dwindling availability of larger diameter boxwood can be traced over the preceding centuries in categories of turned objects that are heavily represented in museum collections, such as woodwind musical instruments.)

 The knitting loom used for the Queen Elisabeth purse in the same 1823 series was also described in detail, and subject to the constraint on the maximum diameter of turned boxwood.
 (It is worth noting that the two molds illustrated in this blog’s logo are also similarly sized.)
 In consequence, the specified 1 cm interval between the 22 holes around the second row of the cup mold (7 cm diameter = 22 cm circumference) permits the determination of the spacing between the 44 pegs on the knitting loom.
-The buttonhole looping associated with the former counts both the stitches anchored to the holes and those fixed to the lags between them, while the stitches on a knitting loom are counted on the pegs only.
+The simple looping associated with the former counts both the stitches anchored to the holes and those fixed to the lags between them, while the stitches on a knitting loom are counted on the pegs only.

 Both tools therefore provide a 5 mm spacing between the vertical stitches.
-The alternating alignment of the buttonhole loops with the guide holes and the lags intrinsically produces openwork.
+The alternating alignment of the simple loops with the guide holes and the lags intrinsically produces openwork.
 Conversely, the continuous vertical rows of cross-knit looping are directly amenable to closed work.
-The knitting loom cannot be used for simple buttonhole looping but the cup mold can be used for both forms with equal ease.
-Nonetheless, the instructions for purses considered here restrict the cup mold to buttonhole looping and don’t mention any other use.
+The knitting loom cannot be used for simple looping but the cup mold can be used for both forms with equal ease.
+Nonetheless, the instructions for purses considered here restrict the cup mold to simple looping and don’t mention any other use.
 The pegged mold is used in the same basic manner as present-day loom knitting and the stitches described in the 1820s instruction remain in the loom knitter’s repertoire.